Historical Context

 The filaes will sit on opposite sides of square and they will encourage their respective ambassadors who will engage in lengthy negotiations, exchanging various pleasantries with gusto.
 Sparks may fly as professional performers work through millimetre-perfect routines with razor-sharp blades before the final battle sees the Muslim invaders victorious.

-The Christian Captain will leave the safety of the castle, whose key will be laying on a red cushion carried by the standard-bearer.
+The Christian Captain will leave the safety of the castle, the key to which will be laying on a red cushion carried by the standard-bearer.
 It is exchanged for their lives; the Muslim ambassador leads his standard bearer into the castle and onto the battlements; sometimes the Christian flag is flung from them.
 To great applause from the Moorish filaes, Xàbia has become Muslim.

 Familiar marches fill the air as the filaes take part in a short parade to leave the scene; the Moors sway proudly, leading away the victorious ambassador whilst the Christians bounce quickly along the street, already making plans for re-taking the castle.